 3 financial tips to use during lockdown

-New research from LinkedIn suggests that coronavirus is dividing the nation when it comes to our finances.
-While 22% of furloughed workers are struggling to afford their rent or mortgage repayments, almost half of those surveyed said they are financially better off and have saved an extra £300 in the past month.
+Research from LinkedIn suggests that coronavirus definitely divided the nation when it came to finances.
+While 22% of furloughed workers were struggling to afford their rent or mortgage repayments, almost half of those surveyed said they were financially better off and were able to save extra money each month.

-It seems lockdown is a tale of two halves.
-For every person who is still earning their normal salary but working from home and saving on that expensive commute, there’s somebody who has been furloughed or lost their job totally.
+It seems the pandemic has been a tale of two halves.
+For every person who still earnt their normal salary by working from home and saving on that expensive commute, there’s somebody who has been furloughed or lost their job totally.